Kia Optima Plug-In Hybrid Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Kia Optima Plug-In Hybrid are $1,602 a year for full coverage.
-Comprehensive insurance costs on average $376 a year, collision insurance costs $626, and liability costs around $420.
-Liability-only coverage costs as low as $494 a year, and high-risk coverage costs $3,442 or more.
-Teen drivers pay the highest rates at up to $5,844 a year.
+Average insurance prices for a Kia Optima Plug-In Hybrid are $1,602 every 12 months for full coverage.
+Comprehensive costs around $376, collision costs $626, and liability is $420.
+Buying just liability costs around $494 a year, with insurance for high-risk drivers costing around $3,442.
+Teens receive the highest rates at $5,844 a year or more.

 Average premium for full coverage: $1,602